Ancient Celtic music: Chant

-The Romans have left us a variety of sources on chants from various regions.
+The Romans have left a variety of sources on chants from various regions.
 Sallust mentions the Spanish custom of ancestral songs honoring their military deeds.
 The recital of "barbaric songs" is reported for a member of the Celtiberian infantry during the battle of Cannae in 216 BC, as he was attacked by the Roman consul.
 National songs are already attested by Tacitus for the Caledonians.
 Livius reports Gallic war songs that were heard at the river Allia.
 After the Gallic victory (ca. 387 BC) the city's inhabitants had to endure the dissonant battle chants.
 A sole Gallic warrior is reported to have gone into a fight singing.
 Livius on the other hand only describes the Roman Titus Manlius, who would defeat him in 361 BC, as remaining in defiant silence to concentrate all his anger on the impending fight.
 In 218 BC the Gauls resisted the enemy commander Hannibal and his troops during his crossing of the Rhône with furious battle cries and the demonstrative clashing of their swords and armor.

 Since many of the Gauls and Germans joined Caesar's army after his victory over Gaul, their war chants were added to the Roman oeuvre of army songs: When 2000 soldiers from the Gallic cavalry defected to Octavian before the battle of Actium, they didn't only cheer for Caesar but presented genuine Gallic war songs.
 Probably the most popular vocal performers were the Celtic bards, whose national heroic songs were known in Rome throughout antiquity.